Can AI Quantity beat AI Quality?

 Nuclear War is the most notorious modern existential risk, but - strangely enough - even an existential risk can be leveraged: nuclear weapons serve as a powerful deterrent against attack when posed as a threat of retaliation.

-It is to be expected that unsafety in AI will be employed in the same way, since agentic models are cheaper to train than nuclear weapons and they will be highly effective in causing havoc (especially in the cloud) if untreated / unopposed.
+It is to be expected that unsafety in AI will be employed in the same way, since agentic models are cheaper to develop than nuclear weapons and they will be highly effective in causing havoc (especially in the cloud) if untreated / unopposed.

 That’s not the end of the story: it is also to be expected that mild (?) rogue AIs will be deployed on purpose in the real world, to fight competitors in the private sector, and enemies in the armed forces.
 The illegality of such actions won’t discourage some big players from trying.
 That is the scenario that I am going to discuss in this post.